 Whether an insurance policy is sold to an individual or to a business, the policy represents a promise to indemnify the customer in the event of a covered loss.
-Our claim process includes timely identification and communication of all applicable coverages and limits, and our overarching imperative is to pay what we owe.
-Informing our customers about the scope of their coverage is an important part of our claim process.
-We communicate with our customers through a variety of channels, including: our website, www.travelers.com; our application and customer portal, MyTravelers[®]; letters; emails; and text messages and telephone conversations with Claim professionals.
+Our overarching imperative is to pay what we owe - no more and no less.
+Our claim process includes timely identification and communication of all applicable coverages and limits; informing our customers about the scope of their coverage is an important part of that process.
+We communicate with our customers through a variety of channels, including our website, www.travelers.com; our mobile app and customer portal, MyTravelers®; letters; emails; and text messages and telephone conversations with our Claim professionals.
 In addition, for certain claim types, Travelers loss consultants are available to provide our customers with information about coverage, deductibles and probable impact to loss history before a claim is filed to help them make an informed decision that is in their best interest.